 Exactly… Taiwan!
 A very good morning from Lihpao Land.
-This leisure resort is located approximately 15 kilometres north of Taichung, the 2nd largest city on the island.
-Lihpao Land features a huge shopping mall, a race track, a giant Ferris wheel, a water park, multiple escape rooms and the luxurious Fullon Hotel, where we stayed last night.
-The Fullon isn’t cheap by Taiwanese standards, but it’s worth the price.
-Our room had ballroom-like dimensions, the bed was extremely comfortable and the breakfast buffet was large enough to feed a medium-sized city.
-And oh… let me show you the view from our room.
+This leisure resort is located approximately 15 kilometres north of Taichung, the second largest city on the island.
+Lihpao Land features a huge shopping mall, a race track, a giant Ferris wheel, a water park, multiple escape rooms and the luxurious Fullon Hotel.
+We decided to upgrade our trip to the resort with a stay at the Fullon Hotel and we were pleasantly surprised.
+The hotel boasts large rooms, friendly staff and an incredibly good breakfast.

-We’re assigned to the last coach and that makes me happy.
-A Tilt Coaster always seemed more interesting towards the back of the train and believe me… the ride doesn’t disappoint.
-Gravity Max isn’t the tallest, fastest or longest roller coaster on Earth, but it delivers great fun.
+We were assigned to the last coach and this made me happy.
+A Tilt Coaster always seemed more interesting towards the back of the train and fortunately, the ride didn’t disappoint.
+Gravity Max isn’t the tallest, fastest or longest roller coaster on Earth, but it provides great fun.
 The tilt track is one of the most exciting coaster elements I’ve ever experienced.
 It’s an unusual feeling to be tilted to a vertical position this way.
 It’s somewhat similar to the holding brake on a B&M Dive Machine, but Vekoma has transformed this (literal) cliffhanger to pure perfection.
-When the train finally starts its descent, we experience a great first drop, followed by an intense underground curve and a surprisingly forceful looping.
-The final helix is rather slow, but that doesn’t bother me.
+The rest of the layout consists of a great first drop, an intense underground curve and a surprisingly forceful looping.
+The final helix is rather slow, though.

 A 2-hour queue for a 60-second thrill… normal people probably won’t understand why I chose this hobby.
-Yet, I don’t regret it: Gravity Max has definitely lived up to its name.
+Yet, I don’t regret it and Gravity Max has definitely lived up to its name.
 It’s a spectacular ride that turned out to be surprisingly smooth and intense.
 Please don’t expect it to be the best coaster in the world, but I loved it a lot.
 And adding such an iconic credit to your counter, that’s an opportunity every coaster enthusiast should grab with both hands.
-Even when there’s a 120 minutes’ queue…
+Even if there’s a 120-minute queue…

-Another Magic Forest must-do is Jungle Boating, a rapid river.
+Taichung’s hot climate is ideal for water rides.
+The first one is Jungle Boating, a rapid river.
 I brought the poncho I purchased at E-DA World and I’m glad I did.
-Even the information sign at the ride’s entrance encourages us to wear some waterproof clothing, so we expect a soaking ride.
-And indeed… Jungle Boating seems to be a quite long and intense rapid river.
-It’s super fun and the location is beautiful: the raging river crosses several other attractions and it’s surrounded by lush vegetation.
-I actually realize that this is one of the nicest rapid rivers of all time.
+Even the information sign at the ride’s entrance encouraged us to wear some waterproof clothing, so we expected a soaking ride.
+And indeed… Jungle Boating turned out to be a quite long and intense rapid river.
+It was super fun and the location is beautiful: the raging river crosses several other attractions and it’s surrounded by lush vegetation.
+I actually think that this is one of the nicest rapid rivers of all time.
 Thumbs up!

-It’s not just the rapid river that looks amazing; Discovery World is a beautiful theme park.
-This isn’t just an amusement park.
-Designers clearly put a lot of effort in atmosphere and decoration.
+Discovery World is a beautiful theme park.
+Designers put a lot of effort in atmosphere and decoration.
 The park is built around a big lake which is surrounded by waterfalls and fountains.
-In addition, there’s a lot of greenery, the walkways are spotlessly clean and most park facilities look well-kept.
+In addition, there’s a lot of greenery, the walkways are spotlessly clean and most park facilities look well kept.
 I honestly didn’t expect this, but it was a pleasant surprise.

-The Lihpao Resort is must-visit for amusement park fans travelling to Taiwan.
-This is largely due to the brightly coloured Gravity Max.
-It was an honour to finally ride this legendary roller coaster, but it wasn’t the only reason for our visit to Discovery World.
-Although I would appreciate the addition of an extra roller coaster or dark ride, the park is wonderful.
-Still, Discovery World isn’t the best theme park in Taiwan.
-In just a few days, we will be discovering that Leofoo Village Theme Park is the king of Taiwanese amusement parks.
-To be continued!
+The Lihpao Resort is a must visit for amusement park fans travelling to Taiwan.
+Of course, this is largely due to Gravity Max.
+It was an honour to finally ride this legendary roller coaster, but it’s definitely not the only qualitative ride in the park.
+Although I would appreciate the addition of an extra roller coaster or dark ride, Discovery World has made an excellent impression.